 Read and study good authors, who illustrate well.
 Read authors like C.S.
 Lewis, Watchman Nee, and Tim Keller.
 They are great on analogies and illustrations.

 Keep a record of good illustrations and analogies.
-The Bible teachers at our church are excellent on analogies.
-Whenever you hear a good one, write it down.
+The Bible teachers at our church are excellent with analogies.
+Whenever you hear a good analogy, write it down.
 Save these in a Word document for later teachings, or just write it in the margin of your Bible.

 Get help.
 Give your analogies to a friend before you teach.
 Ask them to help sharpen your illustrations.